 Cross Dresser: A person who dresses in the clothing of the opposite gender for a variety of reasons.
 Sometimes referred to as 'transvestite'.
 May or may not identify as transgender.

 Fluid: Acknowledgement that sexual identity, attractions and behaviours are often fluid - shifting and changing over time and experience.
+The same is true for gender.

 Gay: A person who is primarily emotionally and/or sexually attracted to a member of the same sex.
 The term is most commonly applied to men.